cargo-limit/cargo-limit/EDITOR-INTEGRATION.md

 Theoretically this can be used for any text editor or IDE, especially if it supports client/server communication.
 In order to do that you need a wrapper script that parses the files and gives it to the text editor or IDE client.

 ## Example: gedit
-TODO: not very good example as it requires concurrency; in this case files will be opened in arbitrary order
 1. Install [`jq`](https://stedolan.github.io/jq/download/)
 2. Create `open-in-gedit.sh`:
 ```bash